Lenovo IdeaPad Yoga review

 These modes aren't just hype; while testing the Yoga, we consistently used three of the four modes throughout the day.
 Tablet mode while sitting in front of the TV.
 Stand mode while using it as a second screen.
 Laptop mode at tables and desks - as well as when inspiration struck while sitting in front of the TV or anywhere else.

-The tent mode seems like the least usable, although Lenovo makes the point that this is a perfect position for cooking.
+The tent mode seems like the least usable, although Lenovo makes the point that this is a perfect position for reading while cooking.

+The magic of this convertible is that people who can't live without a keyboard will find the ability to quickly convert the Yoga into a full-fledged, no compromise laptop indispensable - particularly given how great the keyboard it is.

+We initially feared that we would dislike how the keyboard felt when folded below the screen in tablet mod, since in this mode, you're essentially gripping the keyboard on the back of the tablet.
+Aesthetically, it does look a little weird.